A New Approach to Pediatric Facial Reanimation Evaluation and Treatment

 Host: Lovely to have you.
 So facial reanimation provides pediatric patients with the opportunity to have their facial nerves treated, reconstructed or rebuilt with muscle and tissue from other muscles in the body.
 Before we discuss the details of facial reanimation surgery, can you tell us more about what could cause a patient to be considered for facial reanimation treatment?

 Dr. Nguyen: Absolutely.
 Thanks for that question.
 So, as many of you have all seen in your day to day interactions, there are a number of patients and people who may have one side of their face or even both sides of their face, not function properly.
 Probably the most common reason for this is something called Bell's palsy, which many people know about.
 In fact, some celebrities such as George Clooney and Angelina Jolie all had Bell's palsy at one point or another.
-In that scenario, those patients often get better, about 70 percent, but 30 percent of those patients, ultimately have long-term functional problems where the recovery of the facial movement doesn't come back.
+In that scenario, those patients often get better, about 70%, but 30% of those patients, ultimately have long-term functional problems where the recovery of the facial movement doesn't come back.
 Now, specifically in children, and for the pediatric population, we also have some kids who are born without the ability to move their face.

 And this can be from a variety of reasons.
 This may be anything from something congenital, such as Moebius syndrome, where both sides of the face usually do not function, versus an issue with an obstetrical problem, such as some compression on the facial nerve, as the baby's being born as it's being compressed in the birth canal, all the way to after birth, things like tumors, things like trauma.